-Because lavender is beneficial for so many issues, it’s no wonder that it’s also one of the best essential oils for women’s health as well.
-It’s safe to use on young and old alike and is beneficial for just about any situation you come across.
+Because lavender is beneficial for so many issues, it’s no wonder that it’s also one of the best essential oils for women’s health.
+It’s safe to use on young and old alike and beneficial for just about any situation you come across.

-Everyday use: This is probably the most-used oil in our home.
+This is probably the most-used oil in our home.
 We diffuse it aromatically before bedtime, add it to our baths, and use it in our DIY beauty products.

-Not only does geranium smell luxurious, it’s also beneficial for supporting skin health as well.
-It’s commonly used in skin care products, including products for mature skin.
+Not only does geranium smell luxurious, but it’s also beneficial for supporting health.
+It’s commonly used in skincare products for its fragrance [source] and anti-inflammatory effects [source], including products for mature skin.

 - soothes sore and tired muscles

-- helps memory function and focus
+- helps memory function [source] and focus

-- useful for headaches and migraines
+- useful for migraines [source]

-6. Wild Orange
+6. Sweet Orange

 Similar to basil, oregano is another potent herbaceous oil with a wide range of benefits.
-Considered to be one of the more potent essential oils, it has strong antibacterial, antiviral, and antifungal properties.
-It’s a great option to consider when you’re needing something a little bit more potent to support your health.
+Considered to be one of the more potent essential oils, it has strong antioxidant and antimicrobial properties [source].
+It’s a great option to consider when you need something a little bit more potent to support your health.

 - immune boosting

-- aids with digestive and respiratory function
+- aids digestive and respiratory function

-Melaleuca or tea tree oil is a favorite essential oil among many essential oil users.
+Tea tree oil is a favorite among many essential oil users.
 Its versatility and antibacterial, antiviral, and antifungal properties make it useful in numerous situations.
 It’s also a gentle oil, so it can be used around most individuals.
-Some of the benefits of melaleuca include:

 - contributes to healthy skin and nails

-- germ-fighting capabilities
+- germ-fighting capabilities [source]

 - supports respiratory health